junglok/tem-docs/docs/apps/relion.md

     ------------------------------------------------------------------------------------------------------------
     ```

-    Here, relion-related module paths (e.g., apps/relion/5.0.0/cpu/intel-compiler-2024.0.2, where the module is for the relion version 5.0.0 application built upon using intel compiler) are shown,
+    This shows relion-related module paths (e.g., apps/relion/5.0.0/cpu/intel-compiler-2024.0.2, a module for Relion 5.0.0 built with the Intel compiler),
-    as each module with different version of relion with the variants of depending on the underlying architectures (x86 or CUDA).
+    with different Relion versions and variants depending on the underlying architecture (x86 or CUDA).

 2. Load the environment module of relion which you want to use.